wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 17 And the gallant conduct of the people of Stonington gained them much praise , even from the great Sanhedrim of the people.

-18 Thus would the men of Columbia have done , in. many other places , but for the false words and wickedness of traitorous men.
+18 Thus would the men of Columbia have done , in many other places , but for the false words and wickedness of traitorous men.

-Chap.
+CHAP.
 XLIV.

 Affairs in the Chesapeake--British army move up the Patuxent--land and march towards the city of Washington--prepare themselves for battle at Bladensburgh.

 NOW the mighty fleet of Britain , that troubled the waters of the great Bay of Chesapeake , commanded by Cockburn the wicked , continued their depredations.

-2 The number of their lighting ships were increased , and the soldiers of the king had come thither in multitudes from the island of Britain.
+2 The number of their fighting ships were increased , and the soldiers of the king had come thither in multitudes from the island of Britain.

-3 For the war which she had waged against the mighty ruler of France , was at an end ; and all their men of war were idle ; so they sent them against the men of Columbia , who slew them with terrible slaughter.
+3 For the war which she had waged against the mighty ruler of France ,* was at an end ; and all their men of war were idle ; so they sent them against the men of Columbia , who slew them with terrible slaughter.

+* Buonaparte.

 4 Now the numbers of the servants and soldiers of the king , in and about the Chesapeake , were little fewer than ten thousand.

 5 And they moved up the great river , which is called the Potowmac , and the river Patuxent , which lieth to the east thereof.

-6 So , as they passed along , they did much damage.
+6 So , as they passed along , they did much damage ; and destroyed abundance of the sweet-scented plant of Virginia , burning it with fire.

+7 Now this weed is a native of the land of Columbia , and groweth not on the island of Britain :

+8 Therefore , the nostrils of the servants of Britain were regaled with the scent thereof , for the king had put a silver bar* against its plentiful use , throughout his whole dominions.

+* The tax on tobacco , manufactured in England is very heavy.

+9 However , it came to pass , about the twentieth day of the same month , that the whole army of Britain gat out of their vessels and their boats , at a place called Benedict , being towards the head of the river Patuxent.

+10 And a man of great experience in matters of warfare , sir-named Ross, was chief captain of the host of Britain.

+11 So they marched on towards Washington , which lieth on the waters of the Potowmac , and is called the chief city of the land of Columbia ; where the great Sanhedrim assemble themselves together.

+12 And they journied on until they came to a place called Bladensburgh , which lieth to the east of the city , not far off.

+13 And Cockburn staid not behind , for his heart thirsted after blood and murder.

+14 Now this was on the twenty-fourth day of the eighth month , in the one thousand eight hundred and fourteenth year of the Christian era.

+15 And the army of Columbia that went out to meet the host of Britain , was commanded by a brave man , whose name was Winder.

+16 But it was in the heat of the summer , and the husbandmen of Columbia , that went out to defend the place , were weary , for they had travelled many miles from the house of their fathers.

+17 Moreover , their numbers were few at the onset : for those that were journeying on their way came not in time.

+18 Nevertheless , they who came , prepared themselves for the fight , in the hope that they might not be overcome by the servants of the king.

+19 And it was so , that when Ross , the chief captain of the host of Britain , drew nigh the place , and saw that the men of Columbia were bent on giving him hindrance ,

+20 He addressed the officers and men of his army , and encouraged them , saying ,

+21 Lo ! we are stronger than the host of Columbia , therefore let us go with all our might against their chief city , and make capture thereof ,

+22 And burn it with fire , and take their chief governor , and bind him hand and foot , and bring him before the king.

+23 Moreover , let us surround the temple of the great Sanhedrim of the nation , and endeavor to catch them , even as the huntsman catcheth foxes.

+24 Then shall we strike terror throughout the land of Columbia , and the arms of the king , our master , shall be encircled with glory.

+25 The spirit of the people will be broken ; they will bow down to the servants of the king : and all the nations will behold the valiant deeds of Britain.

 CHAP.
-XLV
+XLV.

 Attack on Washington--Sacking of Alexandria--death of Sir Peter Parker.